Behavioral Health Resources

 Dr. Moshe Feldenkrais provides a somatic practice that can help regulate the nervous system and stimulate neuroplasticity.
 It emphasizes the inextricable link between mind and bodily sensations, and takes as its premise that heightened awareness of one’s organized, slow and gentle movements “rewires” the brain and integrates the mind-body nexus in a manner that can augment feelings of safety.
 Three cornerstones: 1) Body scanning 2) Slowing down 3) Oscillations that parallel cellular frequencies and emulate a rocking rhythm that down regulates the nervous system

-DEPRESSION & SUICIDE
+DEPRESSION, BiPolar Disorder & SUICIDE

-Efficacy of IV Ketamine for Treatment RESISTANT depression, Bipolar disorder, Suicidality, and PTSD
+IV Ketamine for Treatment RESISTANT depression, Bipolar disorder, Suicidality, and PTSD

 Consultation with yours doctor along with a cost-benefit analysis are strongly advised when deciding upon your treatment plan and which medication(s) should be first or second line options.
 Reported advantages of IV ketamine include a more rapid response than treating antidepressant medications alone for some people, and it works on different areas of the brain—the NMDA receptor, rebalancing glutamate and GABA versus the SSRI’s action in increasing serotonin along with a weak affinity for affecting norepinephrine and dopamine.
 Moreover, when IV ketamine is used in combination with other medications, it can ameliorate symptoms significantly for some with otherwise treatment-resistant conditions.
 Downsides of Ketamine may include its cost (it is considered an experimental treatment that is not recognized by many insurance companies), and its side effects that for some include dissociation.
 Any potential for abuse of ketamine should also be wisely considered.